vga64/ball3d/README.md

 ## enhancedFps
 **How To Install:**

-*Just click to chosen version of enhancedFps on "Download" section.*
+Just click to chosen version of enhancedFps on "Download" section.

-*After installation, extract "0.x.zip" to "...\Steam\steamapps\common\Ball 3D\Ball 3D_Data" and replace "Assembly-UnityScript.dll".
-That's it!*
+After installation, extract "0.x.zip" to "...\Steam\steamapps\common\Ball 3D\Ball 3D_Data" and replace "Assembly-UnityScript.dll".
+That's it!

 **Is This Safe:**

-*Sure!
-It is safe, you can scan all files (config.txt | Assembly-UnityScript.dll) with any anti-virus client. e.g. virustotal*
+Sure!
+It is safe, you can scan all files (config.txt | Assembly-UnityScript.dll) with any anti-virus client. e.g. virustotal

 ## enhancedFps + Corrected Shift
-*This is same with enhancedFps, just a merged version of it!*
+This is same with enhancedFps, just a merged version of it!

----
 ## Don't You Trust?
-*If you don't trust .dll files, you can build it yourself!*
+If you don't trust .dll files, you can build it yourself!*

 First of all you have to install decompiler, to open and edit your .dll file.
 I recommend dnSpyEx, but you can also use dnSpy which is outdated. https://github.com/dnSpyEx/dnSpy/releases